Hidden Influences of Illusion of Choice in Decision-Making

 Double Bind

-A double bind is a communication pattern in which a person is given two or more contradictory messages and cannot win or escape from the situation.
-This can create a sense of anxiety, confusion, and helplessness.
+A double bind is a communication pattern in which a person receives two or more contradicting messages and is unable to win or exit the situation.
+This might cause worry, bewilderment, and powerlessness.

-Here is an example of a double bind that uses the illusion of choice:
+Here’s an example of a double bind that employs the appearance of choice.

 A manager tells their employee: “I want you to be creative and innovative, but I also want you to stick to the company’s strict policies and procedures.”